 - Religion and life.

 - Religion, relationships and families.

 - Religion, crime and punishment.

 - Religion, human rights and social justice.

-- Written exam: 1 hour 45 minutes.

-- 96 marks, plus 3 marks for spelling, punctuation and grammar.

-- 50% of GCSE.

 What Skills Will I Develop?

 You will use and therefore develop the following skills in these lessons: enquiry, decision-making, analysis, listening, reflection, synthesis, evaluation, application, problem-solving, reasoning and empathy.
 All skills which promote thinking and communication - valuable skills for the work place!